 A total of 8 cows among 15 repeat breeder cows became pregnant to first service in LPS group (53.33%) whereas, only 3 cows conceived to first service in LI group (20%).
-None of the repeat breeder cows became pregnant in control group (Table 2).
-There was significant (P<0.05) difference in the conception rate between cows treated with E. coli LPS and control group.
-No significant differences were observed in the conception rate obtained between LPS and LI, LI and control group.
+None of the repeat breeder cows became pregnant in control group.
+There was significant (P<0.05) difference in the conception rate between cows treated with E. coli LPS and control group,but no significant differences were observed between LI and control groups.

-The first service conception rate obtained in LPS group is in agreement with Raju et al. (2009) who reported a similar conception rate of 53.33 % in endometritic buffaloes treated with E. coli LPS.
-The conception rate obtained in the present study is much lower than the conception rate of 83.33% (Palanisamy, 2012) and 77.78% (Arjunrao, 2017).
-The low conception rate obtained in the present study could be due to less number of cows utilized in the study.
-Moreover, the repeat breeder cows selected in this study were maintained in an uncontrolled environment scattered in and around different villages reared by different landless livestock farmers.
+The first service conception rate obtained in LPS group was in agreement with Raju et al. (2009) who reported a similar conception rate of 53.33 % in endometritic buffaloes treated with E. coli LPS.
+However higher conception rate of 83.33% and 77.78% were reported by Palanisamy (2012) and Arjunrao (2017) respectively.
 Contrary to our findings, higher conception rate of 55.55% (Arjunrao, 2017) was obtained in endometritic cows treated with Lugol's iodine.